Book your appointments online!

 There are delays but we are offering the earliest appointments we have.

 For the protection of our customers and team, safety measures will be in place throughout the building.
-Unfortunately, we are unable to open our waiting room and to reduce the numbers of customers in the building at any one time we will be asking for only the appropriate informant to attend.
+To reduce the numbers of customers in the building at any one time we will be asking for only the appropriate informant to attend.

 We can only register births that have taken place within the borough of Hounslow.
 If the baby was born outside the borough then you will need to speak to the local Register Office where the birth took place.